-Whilst you are receiving a service from us, we will all need to work together to make sure everything is going as well as it can be for you.
+Whilst you are coming to our Supported Living service, we will all need to work together to make sure everything is going as well as it can be for you.
 There will be reviews of your service and you will come along to these with your carers, your support workers, and your social worker.

 Norfolk County Council have teams inspecting the quality of services too.
-Supported Living and Floating Support services are inspected by the Care Quality Commission (CQC).
+Supported Living services are inspected by the Care Quality Commission (CQC).